-You might not be a dummy, but if you’re not new to puppy owning adventures, you’ll want this one in your personal library.
+You might not be a dummy, but if you’re not new to puppy-owning adventures, you’ll want this one in your personal library.
 I love this one because it’s very detailed and largely relies on the latest studies about canines and their cognition and behavior.
 This book doesn’t just tell you what to do, but it also explains why you should do it, how to do it, and when to do it.
+One great perk that this book offers is a focus also on the puppy training gadgets that are on the market today and how to use them to improve your experience.
+The tools are available, so why not take advantage of the benefits that they offer?
 It focuses on positive reinforcement and raising a loving, happy dog, which is something any new pet parent should strive for!

 8. How to Raise the Perfect Dog: Through Puppyhood and Beyond

 By Cesar Milan

 With the right foundation, you can build anything.
 Cesar Milan is a well-known dog behavior expert and trainer with an alpha dog philosophy behind his methods.
 If you’re a fan of the techniques and the results you might have seen in his TV show, then I’d recommend this book.
 It’s the same principle as the show, only the book is tailored to the needs of puppies and young dogs.